 A Goodbye

-Posted in Catholic | Comments Off on A Goodbye
+Catholic | Comments Off on A Goodbye | Posted in

 The past ten days have been filled with much drama in the house, and not the kind I want.
 So much so that the Holy Father resigning has not been at the top of my mind.
 I take that back, I’ve thought about it each day, taken out our books on John Paul II and two Pope Benedict books, but I’ve only read one of the books.
 Last Friday we celebrated the Chair of St. Peter, a perfect day to really start discussing the Holy Father, alas, we had fried fish and a feverish child.